 INSTRUMENTATION

-The Roche MagNA Pure 96 (MP96) is the preferred instrument for automated extraction of aliquoted specimens.
-The Roche MagNA Pure LC 1.0 and LC 2.0 are also available as backup for automated extraction of aliquoted specimens in the event the MagNA Pure 96 is out of order.
-Either of the instruments can be used for the extraction procedure.
-For instructions for use of the MagNA Pure LC 1.0 and LC 2.0, please refer to BTP006_WNV SLE SOP.
+The Roche MagNA Pure 96 (MP96) is the instrument for automated extraction of aliquoted specimens.

 Indicators on the Status/Overrule panel must be green before a run can be started.

 After an extraction is finished, the result screen is displayed.
 A sample should be rejected if the Result indicator column for that sample is not labeled “passed”.